In today’s class we are

 through the remainder.

 An important point to be noticed is the presence of demythologizing, that is, the conscious avoidance of words that can be associated with pagan deities.
-Hebrew was a dialect of the Cannite language.
+Hebrew was a dialect of the Canaanite language.
 They were close enough that they could easily communicate with each other.
 Just like British English, American English, and Australian English are all different dialects yet we can understand each other (sort of).
-In Hebrew the word for sun is exactly the same as the word for sun in Cannite.
+In Hebrew the word for sun is exactly the same as the word for sun in Canaanite.
 The word is shemesh.
 The word for moon yareah is also the same.
 But importantly those two words are the names of the sun god and the moon god of the Canaanites.
-But the author does not want the reader to even for a moment that God is responsible for the creation of pagan deities.
+But the author does not want the reader to even for a moment think that God is responsible for the creation of pagan deities.
 So those name are consciously avoided – and we stick with the greater light and the lesser light.